 Finally, eight percent (8%) of respondents agree that the country’s cultural system and the person’s individual mindset contribute to the decision to not start a business.
 In Belgium, a respondent shared, employees who leave their employment to start a business lose a lot of benefits from the social insurance system.
 In Ireland, it was also disclosed, that there is no social safety net or support for business owners whose business closed.

-Access to capital, inadequate skills and training, weak support systems, regulatory issues, access to markets, and culture and personal mindset — these are the top 6 reasons cited by budding entrepreneurs worldwide as to why they think people in their respective countries are not motivated to start a business.
+So why do a lot of people not choose to set up their own business?
+Access to capital, inadequate skills and training, weak support systems, regulatory issues, access to markets, and culture and personal mindset — these are the top 6 reasons cited by budding entrepreneurs worldwide as to why they people like them are not motivated to start a business.

 Freedom as motivator to become an entrepreneur